Do Night Shift Workers Get Paid for Daylight Savings? And More Payroll Questions

 “But isn’t the time change ending soon?”

 In 2022, the Senate passed the Sunshine Protection Act of 2021.
-This bill would have made DST the new permanent standard time beginning November 5, 2023, meaning no more springing forward and falling back—time would permanently stay in “spring forward.”
+In 2023, the Sunshine Protection Act of 2023 was introduced in the House.
+These bills would have made DST the new permanent standard time, meaning no more springing forward and falling back—time would permanently stay in “spring forward.”

-The Sunshine Protection Act passed unanimously in the Senate.
-But to become law, the House must pass it and the president sign it.
-And unfortunately, for those hoping to make DST the new permanent standard time, the bill is still in limbo.
-So, the country will still be falling back on November 5, 2023.
+Unfortunately for those hoping to make DST the new permanent standard time, the bill has been in limbo.
+So, the country will still fall back on November 3, 2024.

 Several states have legislation or passed resolutions to observe DST year-round.
 But under the Uniform Time Act, states can’t implement this change—unless the Sunshine Protection Act becomes law.